 It is important to give a lot of information about test failures, throws, and so on, so that you can easily jump straight to the appropriate place in the code to fix the problem.
 And, it's usually helpful to see which tests are actually running.

 However, a screen full of green checkmarks and

 isn't very useful.
 It should be just enough to know what happened

 and easily diagnose any problems, and otherwise fairly quiet.

 Low information output has been trimmed down as much as possible from the default reporters.
 Coverage information is only shown when it has something relevant to say.
 TAP tries to show you exactly what you need to see, and nothing else.
 Stack traces have noisy internals trimmed out, so it's easier to see exactly where in your code the problem happened.
 Source maps are always enabled, because you need to know where the actual code is, not just which built artifact failed.

 If the default reporter isn't terse enough for your liking, try

 I frequently write programs that have many hundreds of assertions based on some list of test cases.
 If the first failure throws, then I don't know if I've failed 100 tests or 1, without wrapping everything in a try-catch.
 Furthermore, I usually want to see some kind of output or reporting to verify that each one actually ran.

 Basically, it should be your decision whether you want to throw or not.
 The test framework shouldn't force that on you, and should make either case easy.

-The raw test output should be machine-parseable and human-intelligible, and a separate process should consume test output and turn it into a pretty summarized report.
+The raw test output is machine-parseable and human-intelligible, a separate component consumes test output and turns it into a pretty summarized report.
 This means that test data can be stored and parsed later, dug into for additional details, and so on.
-Also: nyan cat.